da1nerd/lib_glut/README.md

 # LibGLUT

-LibGlut offers Crystal bindings for [Freeglut](http://freeglut.sourceforge.net/).
+LibGLUT offers Crystal bindings for [Freeglut](http://freeglut.sourceforge.net/).

 A few adjustments have been made to nomenclature to follow the Crystal style guide and improve readability: